 Red and white signs

 Only STOP signs, YIELD signs, DO NOT ENTER signs and WRONG WAY signs are printed exclusively in red and white.
 While these regulatory signs each have different meanings, they ALL demand that drivers slow down and are prepared to stop.
 You should reduce your speed immediately if you spot a red and white sign on the roadway ahead.

 STOP signs are easily identified, as they are the only red, octagonal road signs.
 No other road signs are designed this way.
 Note that four-way stop signs can be distinguished by an additional tab below the main sign.

 Whenever you see a red octagon, you must be prepared to bring your vehicle to a complete stop.
 You should only resume driving when a traffic control device or the situation indicates that you have the right-of-way and it is safe to proceed.

 YIELD signs indicate that motorists must slow down and yield the right-of-way to cross traffic when approaching a junction or intersection.
 It is not mandatory to come to a complete stop at a yield sign, though keep in mind that it may be necessary, to wait for an appropriate gap in the traffic.

-All yield signs are red and white-colored triangles which point downward.
-Like stop signs, this designed is used only for yield signs – making them easy to spot.
+All yield signs are red and white-colored triangles that point downward.
+Like stop signs, this design is used only for yield signs – making them easy to spot.